its51/Hackathons/README.md

 |(ID)|The identification record of every observation |

 > ## Evaluation Metric
-The evaluation metric for this task will be precision_score.
+The evaluation metric is precision_score for classification model